syntax-tree/mdast-util-heading-range/readme.md

     *   `start` (`number`) — Index of `start` in `parent`
     *   `end` (`number?`) — Index of `end` in `parent`

+## Contribute

+See [`contribute.md` in `syntax-tree/mdast`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]